 by Dr. Lawrence Wilson

 © December 2017, L.D.
 Wilson Consultants, Inc.

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

-The following practices will definitely help you feel better, look better, and develop much faster.
-These procedures fit our criteria for a therapy that is simple, inexpensive, harmless if done correctly, and very powerful and effective.
+The following practices will definitely help you feel and look better, and they will cause you to Develop much faster.
+Our clients report that, at times, they are even better than visiting a chiropractor or osteopath.
+These procedures fit our criteria for a therapy that is simple, inexpensive, very safe if done correctly, and very powerful and effective.